sunderkrishnan/GettingAndCleaningData/README.md

 Sunder Krishnan

 The goal of the project is to collect data and produce a tidy data set that can be used for further analysis.
-Here are the project instructions:

 ### Data and Reference Material